-If a conflict arises regarding the interpretation of the stipulations of this CPS, the CPS will indicate the interpretation of the UZI register stipulations.
+The CPS will indicate the interpretation of the UZI register stipulations.
 This interpretation must take account of the general objective of the UZI register.
 If this clarification does not produce a satisfactory result for the party/parties involved, the conflict will be submitted to a conflict mediator acceptable to all involved parties, before any other judicial or extrajudicial steps are taken.
 Agreements about the financing of this conflict mediation will be made at that point in time.
 If the above does not lead to a settlement of the dispute, it will be submitted to a competent court in The Hague.

-In the event of complaints concerning services delivered by the UZI register, the complaint must be submitted in writing to the UZI register, for the attention of the Applications and Processing department head Registers & Knooppunten 1, stating as reference: 'Complaint'.
-The UZI register will then process the complaint in accordance with the CIBG complaints procedure, as stipulated in chapter 9 of the General Administrative Law Act [Algemene wet bestuursrecht] (Awb).
+In the event of complaints concerning services delivered by the UZI register, the complaint can be submitted in writing to the UZI register via the complaint form on www.cibg.nl or by post, for the attention of the Applications and Processing department head Authenticatie en Gegevensverstrekking, stating as reference: 'Complaint'.
+The UZI register will then process the complaint in accordance with the

+CIBG complaints procedure, as stipulated in chapter 9 of the General Administrative Law Act [Algemene wet bestuursrecht] (Awb).